duschang27/grepdata_ruby_client/README.md

 controlled subset of the data externally without exposing your secret key.

-We previously discussed the `client.query` call that generates a normal query, but there is also a second method `client.safe_url` which will return a simple url using your public token and a special 'signature' access token in place of the api_key.
+We previously discussed the `client.query` call that generates a normal query, but there is also a second method `client.get_safe_url` which will return a simple url using your public token and a special 'signature' access token in place of the api_key.
 This url will not have your api_key included and so it can safely be passed to a client and called from the client side.

-The access token acts like a checksum, restricting the resulting query to execute only with the parameters you specify when calling client.safe_url on the server side.
+The generated signature acts like a checksum, restricting the resulting query to execute only with the restricted parameters you specify when calling `client.get_safe_url` on the server side.
+By default, with no options set, the generated url will be signed such that no modifications are possible.
+However, looser restrictions can be applied by passing a `restricted` array to the method.
+This array of strings should contain all fields which the client should _not_ be allowed to change.
+All other fields will be modifiable by the client (with the exception of datamart, which can never be changed).

 An optional `expiration` time is also available when generating the safe url generation to restrict for how long the url will remain valid.

 ###Example
+Generate a url that cannot be modified and a few which can be partially modified

     require 'rubygems'
     require 'grepdata_client'